-Wet wrapping is a technique used in people with moderate to severe eczema in order to soothe the skin, introduce moisture and also to protect them from damage caused by scratching.
+Wet wrapping is a technique used in people with moderate to severe eczema in order to soothe the skin, introduce moisture and also to protect the skin from damage caused by scratching.
 It usually means two layers of open-weave tubular bandage applied over emollients.
-The bottom layer is soaked in warm water, squeezed out and then put onto the skin over the emollient wet and the top layer is dry.
+The bottom layer is soaked in warm water, squeezed out and then put onto the affected limb wet, followed by a top dry layer.
 They can be worn under nightwear or ordinary clothes during the day or night.
 Wet wraps are available in tubular bandage form or ready-made garments such as vests and leggings.
-Wet wrapping using topical steroid creams should only be done under the direction of your health care professional.
+Wet wrapping is usually done after emollients (moisturisers) have been applied to the skin first.
+Wet wrapping using topical steroid creams or ointments should only be done under the direction of your health care professional.

-Although the evidence for for wet wrappings used as a eczema treatment is not strong, many carers of children with eczema and adult patients with eczema report that their skin conditions have significantly improved (often overnight) by applying wet wraps on dry itchy eczematous skin.
+Although the evidence for wet wrappings used as a eczema treatment is not strong, many carers of children with eczema and adult patients with eczema report that their skin conditions have significantly improved (often overnight) by applying wet wraps on dry itchy eczematous skin, especially to get over a bad period.